Wills Power of Attorney Legal Advice How it Works Pricing

 For Victorian Estates, there is no need to publish a second notice.
 Instead, it’s highly recommended that Executors or Administrators hold off on distributing the Estate until 6 months after the grant was issued to avoid any personal liability should a creditor or claimant come forward during that time.

 In summary, it commonly takes up to 9 weeks from the date of death for a grant to be issued by the Supreme Court of Victoria.
 This is on the assumption that details of all assets owned by the deceased are known at the date of death, and you are not waiting on replies from asset holders to confirm this information.
-The Executors or Administrators should then wait a further 6 months from the date of the grant before distributing Estate assets.
+The Executors or Administrators should then wait a further 6 months from the date of the grant before they administer the estate and distribute remaining assets, or sell property within the estate.

-Just like New South Wales and Victoria, the death certificate needs to be filed as part of your application for a grant in Queensland, together with the original Will if applying for Probate.
+Just like New South Wales and Victoria, the death certificate needs to be filed as following documents to your application for a grant in Queensland, together with the original Will if applying for Probate.
 After this, it usually takes 2–4 weeks to obtain a death certificate following the passing of a loved one.

 In Queensland, the Notice of Intended Application must be published in the Queensland Law Reporter (QLR).
 The QLR is published every Friday, so the 14-day notice period starts from the Friday the notice is published (not the day it’s submitted for publication).